Are you a developer looking for more in-depth information on Square APIs? Check out our developer blog.

 If you’ve ever done an online search for a cake recipe, you’ve likely noticed that a lot of companies make their recipes available online for free.
 This is not unlike software companies that provide their API online for programmers to use.

 If you like to mix things up (no pun intended) when you’re baking and incorporate other recipes, that can be compared to incorporating different APIs into your application to provide different features.

 Sometimes you don’t feel like baking a cake from scratch.
 Or you have your sights set on a triple-tier cake, and you just don’t have the skills to bake it.
 In those instances, a premade cake mix is your go-to.

-A premade cake mix provides you with the main ingredients, already measured out, and only requires you to add one or two additional ingredients before you bake and serve.
-That is, in the simplest terms, what an SDK is.
+A premade cake mix provides you with the main ingredients, already measured out and only requires you to add one or two additional ingredients before you bake and serve.
+In the simplest terms, that is what an SDK is.

 Without either, you would need to start at the beginning and write the code for your project.

 Simply put, the answer is no, you do not have to choose between an SDK and an API.

 There are different instances in which you may decide to build an API or use a provided API, and there are times when you may want to use a provided SDK that includes one or multiple APIs.